Remembering People's Names

 Accept it's way harder to remember names in some situations

 The worst scenario for remembering names is when you're quickly introduced to a bunch of people at once.
 Even if you sincerely try to remember, it can be too much information to hold in your short-term memory at once.
-And if you're introduced to a lot of people one after the other, you don't have much time to use any memory aids.
+If you're given a bunch of names one after the other, you don't have much time to use any memory aids either.
 Again, still give it your best shot, but realize any normal person would struggle in those circumstances.

 In my experience the best way to "remember" people's names is to discreetly make a note of it in your phone the first chance you get